 The competition is open to teams of secondary school students and teachers or other adults who would act as referents for the group.
 Participation is free of charge.

 The adult (teacher or other supervisor) will be in charge of registering the group and submitting the competition entry.

-Then, your team will be requested to submit the materials by the 30th of April 2020 using the submission form.
+Once registered, your team will be requested to submit the competition materials by the 30th of October 2020 using the submission form.

-(These are Google forms; if you are not able to access them, you can contact and send the materials by e-mail to Francesca: firstname.lastname@example.org).
+(if you are not able to access the forms, you can contact and send the materials by e-mail to email@example.com).

 Personal common data (name, surname and e-mail) will be used only by the person responsible of the competition, to communicate with the registered participant.

 The official language of the competition and the final event is English, therefore the material must be submitted in English.

 A.Design project outline (investigate issues of a river in or near your town/city) – prepared by the group of students

 Instructions (Use 1000-1500 words of text and map, with photos and/or other illustration media):